bechirtouhami/sitepress-multilingual-cms/readme.txt

 1. Place the folder containing this file into the plugins folder
 2. Activate the plugin from the admin interface

+WPML needs to create tables in your database.
+These tables are used to hold the new language information.
+In order to use WPML, your MySQL user needs to have sufficient privileges to create new tables in the database.

+For help, visit the [support forum](http://forum.wpml.org).

 == Version History ==